Langar Hall

 The Drink and the Bar

 The wine list leans heavily toward the Old World, which aligns with the kitchen's instinct for ingredients that carry a clear provenance.
 Old World-focused lists in English country house restaurants often prioritise France, with Burgundy and the Loire acting as reliable counterweights to heavier Bordeaux-style pours.
-The specifics here are not itemised in available records, but the orientation signals a list built for food matching rather than spectacle.
+The wine list is oriented toward the Old World and built for food matching rather than spectacle.

 The corner bar deserves separate attention.
 The cocktail list pays tribute to Imogen Skirving, the woman who inherited and shaped Langar Hall from 1983 onward and whose influence is woven into the property's character.
 The hall is now run by her granddaughter Lila Arora, which means the continuity here is familial rather than corporate, a relatively unusual condition in English country house hospitality.
 The cocktails in that small bar function as a form of institutional memory, which gives them a purpose beyond their contents.